Honduran election authorities resume vote tallies amid allegations of fraud

 “After carrying out the necessary technical actions (with external auditing), the data is now being updated in the results,” Ana Paola Hall, president of the National Electoral Council (CNE), said in a social media post.

-Allegations of fraud had dominated the lead-up to the election, and statements from United States President Donald Trump-backed have likewise stirred controversy.
+Allegations of fraud had dominated the lead-up to the election, and statements from United States President Donald Trump have likewise stirred controversy.

 In the final days before the election, Trump indicated that he may not be able to work with anyone but Asfura.
 That, in turn, led to an outcry from other candidates who accused the US leader of election meddling.